 For me, shooting on Sony a7rii, and Sony a9, I have found that 1/80 shutter is the magic number.

 Here is a photo at f4 at 1/60 shutter.
-The banding is pretty noticeable on her arm in the foreground and on the back of the girl to the right (click large image to see).
+The banding is pretty noticeable on her arm in the foreground and on the back of the girl to the right (click image to see larger).
 The second shot from that same angle was shot at f4 but at 1/80.
 All banding in the shadows is gone and you have to look really close to see any banding still on the musician in the yellow dress.

 Shooting at 1/80 gave me the best results during this show.
 I self edited (deleted in camera) during the show and got rid of the higher shutter images that has really awful banding so I dont’ have examples to show.
-Here is the final image, again shot at f4 ~ 1/80.
+Here is a final image, again shot at f4 ~ 1/80.
 I also posted a small gallery of images a while back, Atlanta Chamber Players.
 All images shot at 1/80.

 Continuing to another show, and shot on a different mirrorless camera.
 This performance was shot on a Sony a9.
 Again in electronic shutter mode.
 During the previous show, it was a classical performance so it was important that I make no noise.
 The next images could have been shot using mechanical shutter because the ‘click’ noise would be drowned out.
 I shot in electronic shutter 1. for faster burst options and 2. for the primary reason of no black out of the screen (only something on the sony a9).